-Our fees/box office splits are unbeatable
+- Our fees/box office splits are unbeatable

-Our shows are unique and family friendly and the productions are unsurpassable
+- Our shows are unique and family friendly and the productions are unsurpassable

-You liaise with the same people at every stage of the process
+- You liaise with the same people at every stage of the process

-We provide you with all the marketing materials you will need
+- We provide you with all the marketing materials you will need

-We can sell our own tickets if needed
+- We can sell our own tickets if needed

-We are lovely people and work hard to get big audiences for shows that everyone will enjoy
+- We are lovely people and work hard to get big audiences for shows that everyone will enjoy

-We provide a total theatre experience – the cast can do their own crowd management, sell programmes and warm-up the audience with songs and comedy before the main show even starts.
+- We provide a total theatre experience – the cast can do their own crowd management, sell programmes and warm-up the audience with songs and comedy before the main show even starts.